codio-content/Javascript_Maze-Decomposition_variables/.guides/content/The-same-with-variables-8ffd.md

 ## Experiment
 - Try changing the width and height variable values
 - Try renaming `width` to another name then change the variable name in the brackets to this new name.
-See what happens if you don't change it to match.
+See what happens if the variable names don't match.